Sharing Truth in a Catalytic Conversation

 Proverbs 15:22 (NKJV) – Without counsel, plans go awry, but in the multitude of counselors they are established.

-If you create the PLAN, you create a structure that they may not understand, may not commit to, and may not work.
+If you create the PLAN, you create a structure they may not understand, commit to, and work.
 Worst of all, if the plan doesn't work, it creates a path of least resistance to blame you.
 So, help them with the PLAN, but don't do it for them.

 Capture the Plan in Writing